PIC lifts the lid on Toshakhana secrets

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: A PTI MNA Uzma Riaz posted a question last year through the National Assembly Secretariat to the Cabinet Division.
-She asked whether her party’s government has any intention to conduct an audit of the inventory of gifts/items kept at Toshakhana.
-She was denied information on the grounds that it was classified.
-Response to the MQM’s Senator Ateeq Sheikh wasn’t different when he sought details of gifts received by prime ministers, ministers and others from foreign dignitaries and deposited in Toshakhana.
+Response to the MQM’s Senator Ateeq Sheikh wasn’t different when he sought details of the gifts received by prime ministers, ministers and others from foreign dignitaries and deposited in Toshakhana.
 Before these two parliamentarians, an investigative journalist tried his luck in 2014 using Freedom of Information Ordinance 2002 and inquired about details of gifts Mohammad Mian Soomro received during his stint as acting president.
 He was also denied.

 Pakistan Information Commission (PIC) has of late lifted the lid on secrecy of these gifts as it dismissed the Cabinet Division’s plea that the record under question is classified.
 In addition, it ordered not only to declassify but also upload the record on the website of Toshakhana which is more than 20-year old.
 The Commission took up this matter when, Waseem Elahi, knocked at its door as an ordinary citizen to lodge a complaint that the Cabinet Division refused him the information.